LauraKirby/aspera-ibm-analytics-api/setup.md

 1. Enter a name for your integration.

-   Next, enter values for the **Redirect URIs** and **Origins**, which for the purposes of the Activity API can be any value.
-Press Enter to confirm each one.
+   Next, enter values for the **Redirect URIs** and **Origins**.
+A redirect URI redirects from your domain to a different URL.and the origin is a combination of a specific hostname, protocol, and port on your site, which can be shared by multiple URLs. <!-- Get better examples for this.
+What does this mean?: "which for the purposes of the Activity API can be any value." --> Press Enter to confirm each one.
 After you confirm the value, it appears under a **Name** header.

     <div class="demo-image">
      <img src="images/7-new-form-filled-out.png"/>